BlueBrain/spack-packages/README.md

    L:  Module is loaded
 ```

-Loading one of the compiler will show the modules built with that compiler :
+Loading one of the compiler will show the modules built with that compiler:

 ```
 $ module av